 Specify that picture 0 for computation of SourcePictureTime[ 0 ] of an SPTI SEI message is the picture in the same access unit that contains the SEI message.

 Add a constraint that picture 0 shall not be a synthesized picture since it does not have corresponding source picture.

+Version 2 of this contribution provide update for the text implementation for proposal 1 incorporating the agreed point during the discussion in the BoG.

 Problem Statement